HadrienG2/spmc-buffer/README.md

 * `write_and_dirty_read` performs a write as before, immediately followed by a sequential read.
 To get the dirty read performance, substract the write time from that result.
 Writes and dirty read should take comparable time.
+* `concurrent_write` measures the write performance when a reader is continuously reading.
+Expect significantly worse performance: lock-free techniques can help against contention, but are not a panacea.
+* `concurrent_read` measures the read performance when a writer is continuously writing.
+Again, a significant hit is to be expected.

 On my laptop's CPU (Intel Core i7-4720HQ), typical results are as follows:

 * Write: 12 ns
 * Clean read: 1.3 ns
 * Dirty read: 17 ns
+* Concurrent write: 100 ns
+* Concurrent read: 38 ns

 ## License